Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 * *write.iges.unit:* allows choosing the unit.
 The default unit for Open CASCADE Technology is "MM" (millimeter).
 You can  choose to write a file into any unit accepted by IGES.
  * Read this parameter  with *Standard_String byvalue =  Interface_Static::CVal("write.iges.unit")*;
  * Modify this parameter  with *Interface_Static::SetCVal ("write.iges.unit", "INCH");*
-* *write.iges.header.autor:* gives the name of the  author of the file.
+* *write.iges.header.author:* gives the name of the  author of the file.
 The default value is the system name of the user.
  * Read this parameter  with  *Standard_String byvalue =  Interface_Static::CVal("write.iges.header.author")*;
  * Modify this value with  *Interface_Static::SetCVal  ("write.iges.header.author", "name")*;
 * *write.iges.header.company:* gives the name of the  sending company.
 The default value is  "" (empty).